325 9th Avenue, Harborview Medical Center

 The Department of Neurological Surgery is dedicated to teaching and research in the entire spectrum of diseases of the central and peripheral nervous system.
 Instruction in this area is provided for medical students and postgraduate physicians.

 The department's medical-student instruction includes participation in the human-biology curriculum as well as in elective basic-science and clinical experiences.
-These are available at Harborview Medical Center, University of Washington Medical Center, Veterans Affairs Puget Sound Health Care Center, and Seattle Children's.
+These are available at Harborview Medical Center, University of Washington Medical Center, Veterans Affairs Puget Sound Health Care Center, and Seattle Children's hospital.
 The department also has several course offerings correlating research and clinical problems of the nervous system, including the research seminars in neuro-oncology, molecular imaging, stem cell biology, and clinical and basic-science correlates of the epilepsies.

 Selected medical students also may elect research experience within the Department of Neurological Surgery.
 The department research facilities are housed in the Medical Research Tower of the University of Washington Medical Center, at Harborview Research and Training Building, and at Veterans Affairs Puget Sound Health Care System.
 Investigations are under way at these institutions in many areas of molecular biology, stem cell biology, neurophysiology, brain function and epilepsy research, neuroanatomy, nanotechnology, molecular imaging, behavioral research, outcomes research (cranial and spine), trauma research, and neuro-oncology.